4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 weight:

 ---
-An essential module I use to simplify authentication with different ServiceNow instances through a Requests Session and/or Selenium Webdriver.
+An essential module I use to simplify authentication with different ServiceNow instances in order to use the JSON Web Service (Session) or navigate the GUI (Webdriver).

 ## Context/Problem

 **_Why JSON?_**

-Simply due to policy, it was not possible for simple authentication with ServiceNow's various web services be enabled for anyone beyond SNOW admins and developers.
+Simply due to policy, it was not possible for simple authentication with ServiceNow's various web services to be enabled for anyone beyond SNOW admins and developers.
 With the help of cookies however, access to the JSON Web Service via Requests is possible.

 **_Then why Driver?_**